micro-os-plus/web-jekyll/pages/user-manual/semaphores.md

 ### Binary semaphores

+Since we mentioned the analogy with the railway system, let's imagine we have a small train station, with a single platform.
+The first arriving train enters the station without any restrictions, and stops at the platform.
+To prevent a second train from entering the station and bumping onto the first, a semaphore is installed at a certain distance before the station.
+The railway semaphore has a red hand which can be either lowered or raised.
+Modern semaphores are electric, and also have lights (red and green).
+After the first train enters the station, the hand is lowered and the light turns red.
+If a second train arrives, it reads this as "stop" and waits.
+When the first train leaves the station, the semaphore arm swings up, the light turns green, and the second train can enter the station.

-Like a railroad semaphore, which is either red or green, and protects access to a single railroad track segment, a binary semaphore has only two values, 0 or 1.
-If the value is 0, the resource associated with the semaphore is not available, and whoever needs it, must wait, like a train must wait at a red semaphore.
-When the railroad track segment becomes available, the semaphore is "posted", which makes the arm swing up, the light turn green, and the train can continue its journey.
+Like a railway semaphore which has two states, a binary semaphore has only two values, 0 or 1.
+If the value is 0, the resource associated with the semaphore is not available, and whoever needs it, must wait, like the train that stops at a red semaphore.
+When the resource becomes available, the semaphore is "posted", allowing the next thread waiting for the semaphore to resume.

+Depending on the semaphore usage, it can start either with 0 (when used for synchronisation) or 1 (when used to protect a single shared resource).

-What a binary semaphore has in addition to a rail semaphore, is a signaling method, which is used to resume waiting threads when the semaphore is posted (think of this mechanism as a loud horn used to wakeup the sleeping train driver, waiting for the semaphore).
+What a binary semaphore has in addition to a railway semaphore, is a signaling method (think of this mechanism as a loud horn used to wakeup the sleeping train driver, waiting for the semaphore).

 ### Counting semaphores

-To continue the analogy with the railroad system, what if we have a train station, with multiple parallel tracks, where many trains can be present at the same time?
+To continue the analogy with the railway system, what if we have a larger train station, with multiple platforms, where many trains can be present at the same time?
 Well, the solution is similar, but the semaphore logic should keep track of the number of trains in the station, and turn red when all tracks are busy.
 When one train leaves the station, the semaphore can be turned green, and, if there is a train waiting, it'll be allowed to enter the station.

 A counting semaphore has a counter with a limit, representing the maximum number of available resources.

+Depending on the semaphore usage, it usually starts either at 0 (when used for synchronisation) or at the limit (when used to protect a multiple shared resources).

 Assuming it starts at zero, with no resources available, the semaphore is "posted" each time a new resource becomes available, which increments the counter.
 When the maximum is reached, further "posts" will fail and the counter will remain unchanged.

 On the other side, when resources need to be consumed, as long as the counter is positive, the requesting thread will be allowed access to the resource, and, at each request, the counter will be decremented.